ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 | `MaxSessionPool`  | Specifies the maximum session pool size                                                             | `100`         |
 | `RootCertificate` | Specifies the path to the trusted server TLS certificate.
 If this parameter is set, `UseTls` will be true | Not defined   |

-There are also additional parameters that do not participate in forming the ConnectionString.
+There are also additional parameters that do not participate in forming the connection string.
 These can only be specified using `YdbConnectionStringBuilder`:

 | Parameter             | Description                                                     | Default Value |
 |-----------------------|-----------------------------------------------------------------|---------------|